Addiction Statistics – 2021

 The Edge Treatment Center keeps a careful eye on addiction statistics.
-Learn more about addiction trends of 2021 below:
+Learn more about addiction trends below:

 As an addiction treatment center in Orange County, The Edge Treatment Center grapples with addiction daily.
 Addiction is a widespread issue that affects more people than you think.
 Watch this sobering video from our Medical Director Dr. David I. Deyhimy, MD, FASAM, to get a true idea of the human impact of addiction.